College of Education

 Department of Earth and Planetary Science/Natural Science Program Homepage What are the key issues related to the role of the affective domain in teaching geoscience that you would like to engage at the workshop? ...

-Science for Elementary Teachers - Systems and Investigations part of Teacher Preparation:Workshops and Activities:Workshop 2007
+Theme Group 3: Earth Science for Elementary Teachers - Course Design part of Teacher Preparation:Workshops and Activities:Workshop 2007

 Group Members, Course Names 1.
 Lydia K. Fox, Earth System Science 2.
 Scott Linneman, Investigating the Flow of Matter and Energy in Earth Systems 3.
 Matt Nyman, Physical Science 4.
 Rebecca L. Dodge, Life and Earth ...